CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 Pointers can also contain the address of a section of compiled code in memory, rather than data.
 This allows us to pass a function as a parameter to another function... by passing the address of its code.
-We will use later this to tell the microcontroller what to do (i.e. what code to execute) when particular events occur.
+We will use this later to tell the microcontroller what to do (i.e. what code to execute) when particular events occur.

 For now, let's just look at a typical situation where this would be useful.
 Imagine that you want to find the second derivative of a function :math:`f`.
-To find a good numerical estimate, you have to calculate:
+To find a good numerical estimate, you can use the `central finite different
+<https://en.wikipedia.org/wiki/Finite_difference_coefficient>`_ relationship that you studied in first year:

 .. math::